 - review by a dedicated fast-track committee, with one paid chair and experienced members drawn from a panel

-- faster turn-around of correspondence with applicants
+- faster turn-around of correspondence with applicants.

-The pilot is open to global clinical trials and phase I trials, whether the sponsor is commercial or non-commercial.
+Fast-track ethics review is open to global clinical trials and phase I trials, whether the sponsor is commercial or non-commercial.
 This includes:

 - any Clinical Trial of an Investigational Medicinal Product (CTIMP) led from UK with at least one other country participating